andersonribeir0/school-prototype/README.md

  - **Headers**: `Authorization: Bearer <token>`

 ## Password Security
-The application currently employs SHA-256 for hashing passwords.
-Although SHA-256 is secure for many uses, it's not the best choice for password hashing due to its susceptibility to brute force and rainbow table attacks.
+The application currently employs bcrypt to protect the password in order to prevent brute force attacks and rainbow tables.

-### Suggested Improvement
-For enhanced security of passwords, it's advisable to use algorithms specifically intended for password hashing, like bcrypt, Argon2, or PBKDF2.
-These algorithms are designed to be computationally demanding and automatically incorporate a salt, making brute force attacks substantially more difficult.

 ## Implementing Permissions
 ### Next steps